-He even gets scared of the store decorations!
+And to think he used to get scared of the store decorations!

 You can find it difficult to come up with ideas to celebrate your baby’s first Halloween.
-After all, you’re still getting used to being a mommy, and your baby is still getting used to being a baby.
+After all, you’re still getting used to being a mom, and your baby is still getting used to being a baby.